aaronsherwood/introduction_interactive_media/lectureNotes.md

 - Once it's working, duplicate the code and then start adapting it to your
 	needs:
-	- Duplicate Aaron's project so that you get the other files as well
+	- Duplicate the P5 project so that you get the other files as well
 	- Increase or decrease the amount of data that is exchanged.
 You may need more, or you may need less.
 	- Modify the data that is exchanged.
 You may need a digital sensor on the